 Many people have tried to piece together the events in Jimi Hendrix’s life on 17th September and the early hours of 18th September 1970, the period leading up to the discovery of his body in a London hotel room.
 Officially, his death was an accident, the result of him choking on his own vomit following a night of partying.

 Quite recently the whole can of worms has been reopened and several reports have appeared in the media about whether or not Hendrix was murdered.
-The two articles I have read were in the Daily Mail on 18 June 2009 and in the August edition of Classic Rock Magazine .
+The two articles I have read were in the Daily Mail on 18 June 2009 and in the August 2009 edition of Classic Rock Magazine.

 So why has the subject of Jimi’s death been revived yet again?
-Quite simply because Jimi’s ex-roadie, James ‘Tappy’ Wright has published his autobiography in which he suggests that Jimi was, in fact, murdered by his manager, Mike Jeffery.
+Quite simply because James ‘Tappy’ Wright, a gofer and dogsbody once in the employ of Jimi Hendrix’s manager, Mike Jeffery, has published an autobiography in which he suggests that Jimi was, in fact, murdered by Mike Jeffery.
 Tappy Wright claims that Jeffery told him in 1973 that had been involved in the killing of Jimi Hendrix.
 The motive being that Jeffery stood to gain a lot of money if Jimi was dead.
 Jeffery, who was the owner of Newcastle’s Club a’GoGo, died in a plane crash a few weeks later, so unless anyone else confesses to being an accomplice in the murder, the truth of that fateful night is unlikely to ever emerge.

 The contraversial ‘confession’ featured in the book will no doubt contribute to the sales figures.
 Some people have even suggested that the admission by Jeffery is pure fiction designed to sell copies.
 I haven’t read the book yet but because of the north east connections it should make interesting reading regardless of the murder allegation.
 I’ll be ordering my copy from Amazon shortly.